Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 In summary, the subscription model for Hornbill can seem complex, especially as your requirements become more comprehensive, because Hornbill offers a vast array of options and configurations to cater to the diverse needs of individual users and organizations.
 This complexity allows for a high degree of customization and cost optimization, ensuring that users and organizations can select the precise combination of services and features that best meet their requirements while controlling costs effectively.

-a## Subscription Model In Principle
+## Subscription Model In Principle
 Hornbill's subscription pricing strategy is deeply rooted in our commitment to delivering substantial business value to all.
 At the core of Hornbill's value proposition, you'll find a suite of robust productivity and workflow automation tools meticulously designed with the service provider and service requester model at the forefront of our approach.

 Within the realm of Hornbill, we draw a clear distinction between two pivotal roles: "users" who actively leverage our productivity and workflow capabilities to streamline services for their colleagues, and "customers" who reap the benefits of these services.
 This fundamental differentiation underpins our precise subscription allocation methodology.